dmijatovic/dv4ionicfootball/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+# Ionic Footbal App

-## How to use this template
+This is a starter template of Ionic project, created using Ionic CLI.
+I use it to learn ionic.

-*This template does not work on its own*.
-The shared files for each starter are found in the [ionic2-app-base repo](https://github.com/ionic-team/ionic2-app-base).
+At the same time I use open data Football API (http://www.football-data.org/index).

-To use this template, either create a new ionic project using the ionic node.js utility, or copy the files from this repository into the [Starter App Base](https://github.com/ionic-team/ionic2-app-base).
+Using an open data API makes the demo app have more realistic requirements.

-### With the Ionic CLI:
+## With the Ionic CLI:

 Take the name after `ionic2-starter-`, and that is the name of the template to be used when using the `ionic start` command below: